ctznfm/roadmap/TLRD.md

 7. **Ad Slots in Feed**

-   * Native advertising space for creators, brands and sponsors, with revenue distribution.
+   * Native advertising space for creators, brands, and sponsors, with revenue distribution.

 8. **Tips & Micropayments**